 Corporate Account Takeover – Find out what it is and how to avoid it

 If you have a debit card, you may receive calls or text messages from our fraud department asking you to verify transactions that we feel are suspicious.
 When our fraud department contacts you, we will not ask for any personal information.
 If the fraud department cannot reach you, we may leave a message asking that you call us back.
-When you call back into the fraud department, we may ask for your phone number and the last four digits of your debit card number, but we will never ask for the full debit card number.
+When you call back into the fraud department, we may ask for your phone number and debit card number to verify your identity.

 To learn more about information security visit any of the following websites: